 Sudocrem is considered non-toxic.
 Of course, that label is designed for humans.
 Humans don’t commonly lick themselves to bathe or clean.
 This is the primary difference between using Sudocrem for dogs and humans.

-Sudocrem is considered safe for dogs but you should be careful in how you use it.
+Sudocrem is considered safe for dogs, but you should be careful how you use it.
 Many veterinarians recommend this product for use.
 We would assume that they also provide instructions on how to use it safely for dogs.
+If they don’t, ask.

-You want to ensure that your dog will not be able to lick large amounts of Sudocrem off when you apply it.
+You want to ensure that your dog will be unable to lick large amounts of Sudocrem off when you apply it.
 How you accomplish this may vary.
-Whether you apply it very lightly and cover it, only apply it to areas they don’t often lick, or make them wear a cone could depend on your own preferences.
+Whether you apply it very lightly and cover it, only apply it to areas they don’t often lick, or make them wear a cone could depend on your preferences.

-When you rub Sudocrem on dogs be sure to rub it in really well.
-This will also make a difference in your dog being able to lick it off in large amounts.
+When you rub Sudocrem on dogs, rub it in well.
+This will also make a difference in your dog’s ability to lick it off in large amounts.

 Overall, using Sudocrem for dogs is perfectly acceptable and safe if you are very careful with your application.
 You will find that it is commonly recommended by veterinarians to treat skin irritations because it truly works.

 Sudocrem is extremely effective and reliable in treating skin irritations for both humans and dogs.
-So, in answer to our question “Is Sudocrem on Dogs Safe?”
+So, in answer to our question, “Is Sudocrem on Dogs Safe?”
 We say yes, it is typically safe.
-Just be mindful and cautious when applying and watch your dog to be sure they are not licking it off after you apply it.
+Just be mindful and cautious when applying, and watch your dog be sure they are not licking it off after you apply it.

-Put Sudocrem to the test on your dog’s skin irritation and we think that you will see the skin clear up in no time.
-At the least, your dog’s irritation will be soothed and comfortable rather than miserable.
-If you dog is itching their ear, you can also try Zymox.
+Put Sudocrem to the test on your dog’s skin irritation, and we think you will see the skin clear up in no time.
+At the very least, your dog’s irritation will be soothed and comforted rather than them staying miserable.
+And finally, remember that Sudocrem is for short-term use only.

 Other articles to read: